 - Try to identify the Ransomware virus which has infected your computer system.
 You can use a free online service ID Ransomware.
 If it works for you, now check if a Ransomware Decrypt tool is available for your Ransomware virus.

-Data Recovery After Ransomware Attacks
+Data Recovery After Ransomware Attack

-Though there’s no possible way to recover files infected by Ransomware attacks, still you can try some smart data recovery tools.
-Since there’s no way to detect the level of infection caused by Ransomware attacks, you must hit a shot in the dark.
+Though there’s no possible way to recover files infected by Ransomware attack, still you can try some smart data recovery tools.
+Since there’s no way to detect the level of infection caused by Ransomware attack, you must hit a shot in the dark.
 And that’s only possible if you use a data recovery tool.
-You should download free demo version of Removable Media Recovery software to recover files from the infected system.
+You should download the free demo version of Removable Media Recovery software to recover files from the infected system.
 But make sure you install this software on a new fresh computer system.
 Once you complete the installation process, connect the infected disk as a removable storage media with the help of SATA Hard Drive Connector.
 Now you can see the infected disk as the removable media.
 After that, launch Removable Media Recovery software on your system to perform data recovery from the infect disk.